-- (1) Reflects the contractual interest rate under the terms of each loan as of June 30, 2024, and includes the effect of interest rate swaps that were effective as of June 30, 2024.
-The interest rate is not adjusted to include the amortization of debt issuance costs or unamortized fair market value premiums/discounts or the facility fee on the - (2) Excludes unamortized debt issuance costs and premiums/discounts totaling \$37.9 million, which are presented as a reduction of the carrying value of our debt in our consolidated balance sheet as of June 30, 2024. - (3) The Revolver has two six-month extensions and the \$400 Million Term Loan has two one-year extensions available at the borrower's option, subject to certain terms and conditions.
-On July 12, 2024, we exercised the first option to extend the maturity date of the \$400 Million Term Loan by one year to July 18, 2025. - (4) As of June 30, 2024, the interest rates on these loans are comprised of daily SOFR for both the Revolver and \$400 Million Term Loan and Term SOFR for the \$300 Million Term Loan (in each case increased by a 0.10% SOFR adjustment), plus an applicable margin of 0.725% per annum for the Revolver and 0.80% per annum for the Term Loans, and a sustainability-related rate adjustment of zero.
+- (1) Reflects the contractual interest rate under the terms of each loan as of September 30, 2024, and includes the effect of interest rate swaps that were effective as of September 30, 2024.
+The interest rate is not adjusted to include the amortization of debt issuance costs or unamortized fair market value premiums/discounts or the facility fee on the Revolver. - (2) Excludes unamortized debt issuance costs and premiums/discounts totaling \$36.1 million, which are presented as a reduction of the carrying value of our debt in our consolidated balance sheet as of September 30, 2024. - (3) The Revolver has two six-month extensions and the \$400 Million Term Loan has two one-year extensions available at the borrower's option, subject to certain terms and conditions.
+On July 12, 2024, we exercised the first of the two one-year extension options to extend the maturity date of the \$400 Million Term Loan by one year to July 18, 2025. - (4) As of September 30, 2024, the interest rates on these loans are comprised of daily SOFR for both the Revolver and \$400 Million Term Loan and Term SOFR for the \$300 Million Term Loan (in each case increased by a 0.10% SOFR adjustment), plus an applicable margin of 0.725% per annum for the Revolver and 0.80% per annum for the Term Loans, and a sustainability-related rate adjustment of zero.
 These loans are also subject to a 0% SOFR floor.

 - (5) The Revolver is subject to an applicable facility fee which is calculated as a percentage of the total lenders' commitment amount, regardless of usage.
-As of June 30, 2024, the applicable facility fee is 0.125% per annum with a sustainability-related rate adjustment of zero.
-The effective rate assumes daily SOFR of 5.330% as of June 30, 2024 - (6) As of June 30, 2024, daily SOFR for the \$400 Million Term Loan has been swapped to a fixed rate of 3.97231%, resulting in an all-in fixed rate of 4.87231% after adding the SOFR adjustment, applicable margin and sustainability-related rate adjustment. - (7) Noteholders have the right to exchange their notes upon the occurrence of certain events.
-Exchanges will be settled by delivering cash up to the principal amount of the Exchangeable Notes exchanged, and in respect of the remainder of the exchanged value, if any, in excess thereof, in cash or in a combination of cash and shares of our common stock, at our option. - (8) As of June 30, 2024, Term SOFR for the \$300 Million Term Loan has been swapped to a fixed rate of 2.81725%, resulting in an all-in fixed rate of 3.71725% after adding the SOFR adjustment and applicable margin and sustainability-related rate adjustment. - (9) The \$60.0 million term loan facility (the "\$60 Million Term Loan") has interest-only payment terms bearing interest at Term SOFR increased by a 0.10% SOFR adjustment plus an applicable margin of 1.25% per annum.
-As of June 30, 2024, Term SOFR for this loan has been swapped to a fixed rate of 3.710%, resulting in an all-in fixed rate of 5.060% after adding the SOFR adjustment and applicable margin.
+As of September 30, 2024, the applicable facility fee is 0.125% per annum with a sustainability-related rate adjustment of zero.
+The effective rate assumes daily SOFR of 4.960% as of September 30, 2024. - (6) As of September 30, 2024, daily SOFR for the \$400 Million Term Loan has been swapped to a fixed rate of 3.97231%, resulting in an all-in fixed rate of 4.87231% after adding the SOFR adjustment, applicable margin and sustainability-related rate adjustment. - (7) Noteholders have the right to exchange their notes upon the occurrence of certain events.
+Exchanges will be settled by delivering cash up to the principal amount of the Exchangeable Notes exchanged, and in respect of the remainder of the exchanged value, if any, in excess thereof, in cash or in a combination of cash and shares of our common stock, at our option. - (8) As of September 30, 2024, Term SOFR for the \$300 Million Term Loan has been swapped to a fixed rate of 2.81725%, resulting in an all-in fixed rate of 3.71725% after adding the SOFR adjustment and applicable margin and sustainability-related rate adjustment. - (9) The \$60.0 million term loan facility (the "\$60 Million Term Loan") has interest-only payment terms bearing interest at Term SOFR increased by a 0.10% SOFR adjustment plus an applicable margin of 1.25% per annum.
+As of September 30, 2024, Term SOFR for this loan has been swapped to a fixed rate of 3.710%, resulting in an all-in fixed rate of 5.060% after adding the SOFR adjustment and applicable margin.
 The loan is secured by six properties and has three one-year extensions available at the borrower's option, subject to certain terms and conditions.
+On September 26, 2024, we exercised the first of the three one-year extension options to extend the maturity date of this loan by one year to October 27, 2025.